Miłosz Orzeł

 How about the useRef approach?
 Use it if you don't need to run any action as a result of API reference being set.

-Legacy Apps - Dealing with IFRAME Mess (Window.postMessage)
+Legacy Apps - Dealing With IFRAME Mess (Window.postMessage)

 It's October 2018 so I should probably write something about React 16.5, Angular 7.0 or Blazor 0.6...
 But...
 How about some fun with iframe-infested legacy application instead? ;)